cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ## Initialize Light-Client

-Now that Basecoin is running we can initialize the light-client utility named `basecli`.
+Now that Basecoin is running we can initialize `basecli`, the light-client utility.
 Basecli is used for sending transactions and querying the state.
 Leave Basecoin running and open a new terminal window.
 Here run:

 ```
 basecli init --chain-id=test_chain_id --node=tcp://localhost:46657
 ```

+Note it will ask you to verify the validator hash.
+For a blockchain on your local computer, don't worry about it.
+If you're connecting to a blockchain over the internet, you should verify that the validator hash is correct.
+This is so that all queries done with `basecli` can be cryptographically proven to be correct according to a known validator set.

 ## Send transactions

 Now we are ready to send some transactions.
-First Let's check the balance of the two accounts we setup earlier these two accounts:
+First Let's check the balance of the two accounts we setup earlier:

 ```
-ME=`basecli keys get cool -o=json | jq .address | tr -d '"'`
+ME=$(basecli keys get cool | awk '{print $2}')
-YOU=`basecli keys get friend -o=json | jq .address | tr -d '"'`
+YOU=$(basecli keys get friend | awk '{print $2}')
 basecli query account $ME
 basecli query account $YOU
 ```